rajdeep292008-pixel/STUDY_PLANNER_AND_TRACKER_PROTOTYPE/README.md

 ## 📄 License & Copyright

 **Copyright (c) 2026.
 All Rights Reserved.** This software and underlying architecture are the exclusive property of the developer.
 Unauthorized copying, modification, or distribution via any medium is strictly prohibited.

+---

+Made with 💚 with the help of AI.